Rhea-RT: Dynamical impact of Central Molecular Zone conditions on the properties of the interstellar medium and stellar feedback coupling: Toward a new model for feedback coupling in the CMZ

 One major effect is that gas and stars undergo different physical processes, and while gas follows the equation of hydrodynamics and responds to pressure forces such as gas collisions and shocks, stars are collisionless and only feel gravitational forces.
 This leads to gas and star decoupling on times comparable to the orbital timescale which in the CMZ are short enough to matter for star formation and GMC evolution.
 In essence, the gas in the CMZ can only follow nearly closed $x_2$ orbits.
 Otherwise, it would collide with its own self-intersecting orbit, dissipating energy and falling back on the nearly closed orbit.
 Stars, on the other hand, will generally follow open rosetta-type orbits \citep{Nieuwmunster2024}, and therefore decouple from the gas on an orbital timescale (Fig.~\ref{fig:StellarDecoupling}).
-The high-density and turbulent environment exacerbates this behavior, and any cloud collision and shock will enhance the velocity and spatial difference between star and surrounding material from which the star formed.
+The high-density and turbulent environment exacerbates this behavior, and any cloud collision and shock will enhance the velocity and spatial difference between star and surrounding material from which the star formed. \citet{Tassis2022} estimate the stellar velocity dispersion to be large enough such that even young O stars can cross entire GMCs within their lifetime.
 Moreover, small differences in velocity and/or position, can quickly grow on short timescales in the environment governed by strong potential gradients, which leads to high orbital angular velocities and strong shear.
-Finally, the CMZ experiences violent and frequent gas accretion events through radial gas-inflow from the bar-lanes.
+Finally, the CMZ experiences violent and frequent gas accretion events through radial gas-inflow from the bar lanes.
 These inflow events happen on timescales relevant to star formation and GMC evolution as well, and can play an important role in shaping the dynamics of the CMZ.
 The new inflowing material can cover up freshly exposed stars and clusters, and colliding with the gas in the CMZ, can enhance gas-star decoupling.

 In periods of more violent accretion, the CMZ can be disrupted and become asymmetric.
 As a consequence, stellar orbits can be more heated in phase-space, leading to more extreme and frequent decoupling between gas and star.
 This can be seen in the first panel of Fig.~\ref{fig:StellarDecoupling}, where a stellar orbit is shown with respect to the averaged gas distribution at an early time of the simulation, when the accretion from the bar lanes is quite violent.
 The star exhibits a noticeable open orbit.
 At later times, when the inflow is lower and steadier, the decoupling is still present, but less extreme (last panel of Fig.~\ref{fig:StellarDecoupling}).
 For clarity, we only plot one orbit, but most stars follow a similar behavior.
 The decoupling between gas and stars is taken to the extreme when the star formation is associated with the bar lanes as can be seen in the middle panel of Fig.~\ref{fig:StellarDecoupling}.
 The gas will collide with CMZ gas, while the star will continue to follow the high-angular momentum $x_1$ orbits, a family of orbits elongated parallel to the bar major axis and much more elongated than the $x_2$ orbits.
 The H{\sc ii} regions of SgrE \citep{Anderson2020} are an observational example of this behavior.